-Opinion | Mainstream media has failed to notice its own disinformation issue
+Opinion | Mainstream media have failed to notice their own disinformation issue

 But those were days of comparative innocence, when it at least seemed as though Americans all wanted one set of common facts.
-Now when you peer rightward, you discover one of those bizarro-world alternate universes of comic book fame, where Ukraine is faking devastating civilian casualties, Joe Biden isn’t necessarily the duly elected president of the United States.
+Now when you peer rightward, you discover one of those bizarro-world alternate universes of comic book fame, where Ukraine is faking devastating civilian casualties and Joe Biden isn’t necessarily the duly elected president of the United States.

 This frets the mainstream media.
 It is our job to provide information, so naturally we worry when so many customers aren’t buying.
-The past 10 years have seen many column inches devoted to the problems of epistemic closure, and Fox News, and disinformation: How do people trust those charlatans over us?
+Over the past 10 years, many column inches have been devoted to the problems of epistemic closure, and Fox News, and disinformation: How do people trust those charlatans over us?

 In fact, we in the mainstream have been so busy denouncing “fake news” that we failed to notice we’re developing a wee disinformation problem of our own — much of which has stemmed, ironically, from our efforts to fight disinformation on the right.

 Case in point is a story that ran in the New York Post in October 2020.
-The New York Post claimed to have been given access to a trove of Hunter Biden’s emails, from a laptop somewhat mysteriously abandoned at a Delaware repair shop.
+The newspaper/New York/ Post claimed to have been given access to a trove of Hunter Biden’s emails, from a laptop somewhat mysteriously abandoned at a Delaware repair shop.
 Among other things, those emails suggested Hunter Biden had possibly been trying to peddle his father’s influence during Joe Biden’s vice presidency.

 An election was looming, and of course conservative media leaped on the “incriminating” trove.
 Here on Earth Prime, the information gatekeepers scrambled to keep this story from polluting the mainstream’s pristine infoscape, condemning the story as Russian disinformation, pure distraction, so dubious that even the New York Post’s own reporters were skeptical.

-Twitter blocked the story, citing its policy barring “hacked materials,” then suspended New York Post’s account for sharing it.
+Twitter blocked the story, citing its policy barring “hacked materials,” then suspended the New York Post’s account for sharing it.
 Facebook allowed sharing but downranked the story in the news feed algorithms.

 That’s a whole lot of effort to suppress a story that seems to be … true?
 The New York Times reported March 16 that the emails are part of the evidence in a federal investigation now before a grand jury.